daredoes/default-dashboard/README.md

 * Select a dashboard that will become the default for all users/devices
 * Update selected dashboard at any time
+* Retain a custom default dashboard by loading the home page first (this loads the module), then going to the dashboards tab, and setting the default dashboard.

 ---